From young adult author Laura Anderson Kurk comes a heartfelt story with bittersweet intensity and emotional storytelling.

-When Meg Kavanagh finds herself in the unthinkable role of grieving sister, she discovers some harsh truths—parents aren’t perfect, life’s not always sweet, and the dead don’t write back.
-Worried she might have caused Wyatt’s death, Meg folds her heart into a box.
-Her famous mom grieves by slowly disappearing, and her dad copes by moving them to a small town in Wyoming.
+When Meg Kavanagh finds herself in the unthinkable role of grieving sister, she discovers some harsh truths–parents aren’t perfect, life’s not always sweet, and the dead don’t write back.
+Her famous artist mom grieves by slowly disappearing, and her dad copes by moving them to a small town in Wyoming.

 What she finds in Wyoming blindsides her.
 His name is Henry Whitmire, and he shows Meg that the best things in life–like falling in love and finding mercy–require uncommon courage.

 “Glass Girl is a story of mercy…vast and unending.
 Delicately powerful.” –Darby Karchut, author of Finn Finnegan and Griffin Rising